AAghaei/gfbio-ontology/README.md

 * Method
 * Process

-* Topics
+* Topics (e.g. Biology, Medicine)

 ## Roles and workflows

 * The workflow
+		  - ...

 * The roles
+		  - Domain experts: Knowledgeable in the domain captured by the ontology
+		  - Knowledge engineers: Elicit insights from experts to create a conceptual model
+		  - Ontology engineers: Represent the conceptual model in a suitable knowledge representation language

 * The responsibles
+		  - Claas-Thido Pfaff
+		  - ...

 ## How to contribute

-You can contribute to the development of the gfbio ontology by creating yourself a GitHub account.
+You can contribute to the development of the gfbio-ontology by creating yourself a GitHub account.
 If you have comments, recommendation, critique please feel free to add an [issue](https://github.com/gfbio/gfbio-ontology/issues/new).